kevinvandervlist/serious-boomerang/README.md

 # Data dir:
 Zie de environment settings.
 Wordt gebruikt voor media.

+# External bugs:
+ng-flow requires flow.js, which breaks the grunt build:prod task.
+It can be fixed by changing the dependency 'flow.js' of ng-flow to 'flowjs'.
+Then, rename the flow.js project to flowjs as well, and you're done.

 # Optional process limit @ server
 ```bash
 [root@isis /home/kevin]# cat /etc/security/limits.conf |grep serious